 2. How Do I Know if My Business Can Support a Micro Market?

 Take a look at your current vending offerings.
 Are those areas heavily trafficked?
 Do you have people who’ve asked or requested for more in-depth options?
 Do you have the dedicated space to add coolers, shelving, and a processing kiosk?
 Are there at least 100 people who would frequent a micro market, making it a worthwhile investment?
 Consider those questions and if you can answer yes to the majority of them, your business is a likely candidate for a micro market.

-3. Speaking of Investment, How Much Does a Micro Market Cost?
+3. BUdgeting 101: How Much Does a Micro Market Cost?

 At Bernick’s, there’s no expense required to install or maintain a micro market.
-Individuals, who pay for the food and beverages themselves, select all vending options without adding cost to the operation.
-We handle the inventory and own the equipment and handle necessary service.
+Individuals pay for the food and beverages themselves, and also have the ability to select vending options, without adding cost to the operation.
+We handle the inventory and own the equipment, and provide all necessary service.
 If your space has dedicated electrical outlets, water and internet access, you’re all set.
-Sometimes businesses have to make space for a micro market, choosing to install one after a planned remodel or expansion, but it’s certainly not necessary.

 4. What Kinds of Items are Featured?